-At OCAD University, our practices of both strategic foresight and experiential futures continue to evolve, looking at the influences and connections across these disciplines.
-Both field are looking towards inclusive and participatory practices, as well as connecting in with other departments and faculties within oureEducational setting.
+At OCAD University, our practices of both strategic foresight and experiential futures continue to evolve and inform our educational approach.
+Both fields are looking towards inclusive and participatory practices, as well as connecting with other departments and faculties within our educational setting.